Confidential STD Testing Clinic in Austell GA

 Unfortunately, one in two sexually active people catches a sexually transmitted disease by the time they’re 25.
-Each year, almost 20 million cases of STIs (formally known as STD) occur.
+Each year, almost 20 million cases of STIs (formally known as STDs) occur.
 While you may not have symptoms of an STI (aka STD), it’s possible you have one if you’re sexually active and not using protection.
-Through early detection from Cobb Women’s Health, serving Austell, GA and the surrounding area, you can prevent serious complications like infertility.
+Through early detection from Cobb Women’s Health, serving Austell, GA, and the surrounding area, you can prevent serious complications like infertility.

 It’s estimated that close to 80 percent of all people who are sexually active will contract the human papillomavirus virus (HPV).
 One in eight people will develop herpes, which is a life-long infection.
 These statistics aren’t taking into consideration the 1.5 million individuals who develop chlamydia each year or the nearly 400,000 individuals who developed gonorrhea in a year.

 The most common STI (formally known as STD) is HPV.
 Usually, HPV doesn’t cause any symptoms.
 It can, however, lead to genital warts that may or may not go away without surgical removal.
 Some forms can lead to cancer.
-The second most common STI is gonorrhea, which may cause painful urination, discharge, or painful or swollen testicles.
+The second most common STD is gonorrhea, which may cause painful urination, discharge, or painful or swollen testicles.
 If it affects the anus, it can lead to soreness, bleeding, itching, or painful bowel movements.
 Sometimes, it causes no symptoms at all.

 Another common STI (formally known as STD) is chlamydia.
 You may not have any symptoms of chlamydia.
 If you do develop symptoms, you might have pain during sex or pain while urinating.
-You could experience lower belly pain or have bleeding in between your periods.
+You could experience lower belly pain or bleeding in between your periods.
 It’s possible to excrete pus or a milky discharge.

 You could contract herpes, which is an STI (formally known as STD) that’s permanent.
 It can cause a rash.
 You could have periods of time when you experience symptoms like fever, headaches, or chills.